 Facilitating cooperation between micro-level computational modules requires secure peer-to-peer contracting and subcontracting.
-This allows modules to compensate each other in milliseconds for computations without relying on third-party intermediaries, enabling the direct transmission of extremely small values.
+This allows modules to compensate each other in milliseconds for computations due to not relying on third-party intermediaries, enabling the direct transmission of extremely small values.